DanZinagri/NicheD20/docs/Magic Rules/Casting Type.md

 ### First Level Benefits

 Unlike a spontaneous caster, prepared casters gain 2 spells and a talent as spells pre-inscribed into their spell source, rather than as bonus talents.
+In addition prepared spellcasters automatically start with Ritual Casting Initiate as a bonus magic feat and may store rituals within their spell source in addition to their normal spells and talents.

 ### Additional Benefits